Hemp Oil vs Cannabis Oil

+Cannabis oil is a thick liquid extracted from the cannabis plant for its medicinal properties.
+It is usually taken orally.
 There is a lot of confusion about the cannabis plant.
-People use the words “cannabis,” “hemp,” “marijuana” and others interchangeably — even when they actually mean different things.
+People use the words “cannabis,” “hemp,” “marijuana,” and others interchangeably despite referring to different things.

 Table of Contents

-- Hemp vs. Marijuana
+- Hemp vs. Marijuana: What is the Difference?

 - Benefits of Cannabis Oil